albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

     :param HSQUIRRELVM v: the target VM

-releases a squirrel VM and all related friend VMs
+releases a quirrel VM and all related friend VMs